deorder/texture-upscaler/README.md

-# Cathedral Project texture scripts to prepare for ESRGAN, SFTGAN or others
+# Shell scripts to prepare textures for ESRGAN, SFTGAN or others

 Table of Contents
 =================